Empowerment and Engagement Of Community In Strengthening Child Health Among Tribal Population

 To address the challenges of malnutrition and treat SAM, the Govt. has set up Nutritional Rehabilitation Centres (NRC) and there are 896 NRCs functional in 25 States/Union Territories under the National Health Mission.
 NRC is a special unit located in a health facility and dedicated to the initial management and nutrition rehabilitation of children with SAM.
 In general, they are preferably located at District hospitals/Medical College Hospitals and have 10-20 beds.
 There are 32 NRCs (3 in Bangalore Urban and one each in all Districts except Bangalore Rural) and 27 Modified NRC (MNRC) at First Referral Unit/Taluka level hospitals in Karnataka.
 SAM children admitted in these centers are provided medical and nutritional therapeutic care as per SAM management guidelines of the World Health Organization (WHO)and Indian Academy of Paediatrics.

-This study focusses on studying the functioning of NRCs in different regions of Karnataka.
+This study focussed on study of the functioning of NRCs in different regions of Karnataka.

-The evaluation design will include secondary data review and analysis, quantitative and qualitative methodology to arrive at objective and accurate results.
-This evaluation project will be conducted over a period of 06 months.
-The design is planned with a Structure-Process-Output/Outcome framework to guide systematic thinking, planning, and execution of the evaluation project.
-The design will allow for on-going validation of methods, tools, sample size, data quality, analysis framework, and report by Advisors/Subject experts in Nutrition and Public Health.
+The evaluation design included secondary data review and analysis, quantitative and qualitative methodology.
+This evaluation project was conducted over a period of 06 months.
+The design was planned with a Structure-Process-Output/Outcome framework to guide systematic thinking, planning, and execution of the evaluation project.
+The design allowed for on-going validation of methods, tools, sample size, data quality, analysis framework, and report by Advisors/Subject experts in Nutrition and Public Health.

 Agency: DKT International